 In Tables 3 and 4, PTx is the measured power in dBm into the antenna and ∆f is defined as the frequency offset in MHz from the channel centre frequency.

-1.2 Spectrum emission mask for equipment operating in the band 2 500-2 690 MHz
+1.3 Spectrum emission mask for TDD equipment operating in the band 2 500-2 690 MHz (BCG 3.A)

 The spectrum emission mask of user equipment applies to frequencies between 2.5 MHz and 12.5 MHz away from the user equipment centre frequency for the 5 MHz carrier and between 5 MHz and 25 MHz away from the user equipment centre frequency for the 10 MHz carrier.